Smoke-Free Communities

 • Ongoing trust between staff and people who use services.

-• Quick and easy access to free, combination NRT
+• Quick and easy access to free, combination nicotine replacement therapy.

 • Incentivising quit programs.